wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.5.6 =
+* New feature: Added support for Google Analytic Universal event tracking; before this update the "play" and the "map_download" events were tracked only if the standard version of GA was present on the page; now they work also if the latest Universal GA is installed.

 = 1.5.5 =
 * Bug fix: if the "animate" option was set to false, the editor customizer window throw an error preventing the correct behavior.